 - Inject the insulin under the skin.
-Use the injection technique advised by your doctor or nurse and as described in your pen manual. - Keep the needle under your skin for at least 10 seconds.
-Keep the dose button held in until the needle has been released from the skin.
-This will ensure you get your full dose. - Remove and discard the needle after each injection.
-Do not store Trurapi with the needle attached.
-Otherwise the liquid may leak out which can cause inaccurate dosing.
+Use the injection technique advised by your doctor or nurse. - Keep the needle under your skin for at least 6 seconds to make sure you have injected all the insulin. - Discard the needle after each injection.